NIST 800 Compliance Washington DC

-- Access Control: Insure the IT environment is accessible only by authorized users, and authorized users can only access their relevant data and functions.
+- Access Control: Ensure the IT environment is accessible only by authorized users, and authorized users can only access their relevant data and functions.

-- Awareness and Training: Insure that users and IT professionals understand security risks and what they may do to minimize those risks.
+- Awareness and Training: Ensure that users and IT professionals understand security risks and what they may do to minimize those risks.

 - Audit and Accountability: Track the IT environment with audit records to monitor report inappropriate activity with data granularity to the individual user.

 - Configuration Management: Establish and maintain IT environmental baselines, and enforce policy configuration settings that environment.